kitoki/kitoki.github.io/_posts/C notes for professional.md

 ```c
 #include <stdio.h>
 ```
-This line tells the compiler to include the contents of the standard library header file stdio.h in the program.
+This line tells the compiler to include the contents of the standard library header file `stdio.h` in the program.

-Headers are usually files containing function declarations, macros and data types, and you must include the header

-file before you use them.
-This line includes stdio.h so it can call the function puts().
+Headers are usually files containing function declarations, macros and data types, and you must include the header file before you use them.
+This line includes `stdio.h` so it can call the function `puts()`.
 See more about headers.

 ```c
 int main(void)
 ```
 This line starts the definition of a function.
-It states the name of the function (main), the type and number of

-arguments it expects (void, meaning none), and the type of value that this function returns (int).
-Program

-execution starts in the main() function.
+It states the name of the function (main), the type and number of arguments it expects (`void`, meaning none), and the type of value that this function returns (`int`).
+Program execution starts in the main() function.

 ##### {